Asymmetric warfare: American Revolutionary War

 From its initiation, the American Revolutionary War was, necessarily, a showcase for asymmetric techniques.
-In the 1920s, Harold Murdock of Boston attempted to solve the puzzle of the first shots fired on Lexington Green, and came to the suspicion that the few score militia men who gathered before sunrise to await the arrival of hundreds of well-prepared British soldiers were sent specifically to provoke an incident which could be used for Patriot propaganda purposes.
-The return of the British force to Boston following the search operations at Concord was subject to constant skirmishing, using partisan forces gathered from communities all along the route, making maximum use of the terrain (particularly trees and stone field walls) to overcome the limitations of their weapons – muskets with an effective range of only about 50–70 metres.
-Throughout the war, skirmishing tactics against British troops on the move continued to be a key factor in the Patriots' success; particularly in the Western theater of the American Revolutionary War.
+In the 1920s, Harold Murdock of Boston attempted to solve the puzzle of the first shots fired at Lexington, Massachusetts and came to the suspicion that the few dozen American minutemen who gathered before sunrise to await the arrival of a column of British regulars were sent to provoke an incident which could be used for Patriot propaganda purposes.
+The return of the British column to Boston following search operations at Concord, Massachusetts was subject to constant skirmishing attacks by minutemen gathered from communities all along the route, making maximum use of the terrain (particularly, trees and stone field walls) to overcome the limitations of their weapons – muskets with an effective range of only about 50–70 meters.
+Throughout the war, skirmishing tactics against enemy forces on the move continued to be a key factor in American victories, particularly in the western theater of the American Revolutionary War.